viscid-hub/Viscid/doc/plot_options.rst

 Option        Arguments         Description
 ============  ===============   ==================================================
-style         str               One of (pcolormesh, pcolor, contour, contourf) levels        [int or list]     Number of contours, or list of specific contour
+style         str               One of (pcolormesh, pcolor, contour, contourf) tightlim      bool              If True, then set axes limits to data limits levels        [int or list]     Number of contours, or list of specific contour
                                 values (contours only)
 g             [bool or color]   Alias for gridec=k or gridec=color